Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- Allowing 111.6 points per contest, the Suns are the sixth-ranked team in the league defensively.
+- Giving up 111.6 points per game, the Suns are the sixth-ranked team in the league defensively.

-- On the glass, the Suns have conceded 42.9 rebounds per game, which puts them 11th in the NBA.
+- The Suns concede 42.9 rebounds per contest, ranking 11th in the league.

-- In terms of assists, the Suns have conceded 23.4 per game, third in the league.
+- The Suns are the third-ranked team in the league, conceding 23.4 assists per game.

-- Conceding 11.4 made 3-pointers per contest, the Suns are the third-ranked squad in the league.
+- Looking at 3-pointers, the Suns have allowed 11.4 makes per game, third in the league.

 Michael Porter Jr. vs. the Suns